 Here, around the same time you cross the International Date Line, is where you encounter the infamous Pacific rollers, waves that pick up your 70 foot yacht and allow it to surf at 30 knots down into the trough ahead.
 Savour these moments as you’ll be telling people about them for years to come.

 After more than a month at sea, and with nearly 6,000nm left in your wake, you will be preparing to make one of the most momentous landfalls of the Clipper Round the World Yacht Race.
 If you are on watch, it could be your shout that alerts your team that the west coast of America has been spotted.

-Knowing that you are one of the few people that will ever race a yacht across the planets greatest ocean makes the cold, wet and exhausting race completely worth while.
+Knowing that you are one of the few people that will ever race a yacht across the planet’s greatest ocean makes the cold, wet and exhausting race completely worthwhile.
 You lived team work, not just talked about it.
-You stayed safe, raced fast and looked after yourself and your crew mates.
-The only thing better than living one of lifes greatest challenges, is sharing it with an amazing team.
+You looked after yourself and your crew mates and raced fast.
+The only thing better than living one of life’s greatest challenges, is sharing it with an amazing team.